travel blogger influencer campaign

 The downside about moving every day is that the hotel experience is not really a fun experience; it’s just a necessary evil of moving every day.
 So they all start to blend together and honestly are simply places to sleep.
 Each of our hotels served breakfast, but it was always a cheap cereal of old fruit and burned coffee because it had been sitting out too long.
 I understand they don’t want to hire someone to wash a bunch of dishes, but I was sick of eating off of paper plates!

 Then we went on to drive dune buggies on Pismo Beach – which was an incredible experience.
-Then we raced to meet tourism reps for lunch at a brewery.
-The brewery was spectacular and we ate and drank way too much.
-Then we raced off slightly buzzed and in desperate need of a nap to a winery where we took a tour and then did wine tasting.
-More food, no nap.
-I was loosing energy fast.
-Then back to town to do a town tour and then to the farmers market where we had to do a Facebook Live and get a bunch of footage and interview people.
-We left the farmers market at 9PM and then had to drive an hour to our hotel.
-I was so exhausted, and in a haze from drinking all day; I slept on the way to the hotel.
-We arrived at the hotel, a cute RV and Glamping park, after 10PM and after much confusion we finally found someone who could check us in.
+Then, we raced to meet tourism reps for lunch at a brewery.
+The brewery was spectacular, and we ate and drank way too much.
+Then we raced off, slightly buzzed and in desperate need of a nap, to a winery where we took a tour and then did a wine tasting: more food, no nap.
+I was losing energy fast.
+Then, we went back to town to do a town tour and then to the farmers’ market, where we had to do a Facebook Live and get a bunch of footage and interview people.
+We left the farmers market at 9 PM and then had to drive an hour to our hotel.
+I was so exhausted and in a haze from drinking all day that I slept on the way to the hotel.
+We arrived at the hotel, a cute RV and Glamping park, after 10 PM, and after much confusion, we finally found someone who could check us in.

-Luckily the next morning when I woke up we had a real breakfast with proper silverware and coffee mugs.
+Luckily, the next morning, when I woke up, we had a real breakfast with proper silverware and coffee mugs.
 The world was right again.

 The Finished Product